TechHireWorkshops/Data-Analysis-with-Python/README.md

 	print(df.nlargest(100, 'Fare'))

 Grouping is one of the most powerful standard data analysis tools we have.
-We can see how mnay recorded belong to each group using
+We can see how many records belong to each group using

 	print(df.groupby(['Pclass']).count())